 But making time for reading has been top of her list of New Years’ resolutions.
 Stepping out from the library into the cold February wind, Becca felt hopeful the year was off to a good start.

 As the garage door closed behind her car, curiosity got the better of Becca.
 The engine still running for heat, she unbuckled her seatbelt and tugged off her orange gloves.
-Flicking on the overhead dome light, she checked the time – 4:13 – and thumbed past the initial few blank pages.
+Flicking on the overhead dome light, she checked the time – 4:13 – and thumbed past the initial few blank pages of the library book.
 She found the first block of text and began:

 “Purple like rotting plums, flesh ruptured with the overly-sweet juice of decay.
 Purple like old blood lingering in dark, broken veins.
 Purple like wet fallen leaves, spent past autumn’s glorious yellows and reds.
 When he saw the book cover in her hands, it colored her similarly.”

 She sighed.
 Did she really want to read a scary story?
-Hesitating, her eyes flickered around the small dark garage, then back down to the page:
+Hesitating, her eyes flicked around the small dark garage, then back down to the page:

 “She was marked.
 Designated.
 Showing all signs and indicators.
 He was just following the lead of nature, standing in the shadow of a purple cloud swollen with rain.
 A flash.
 A crash.
 And then, the downpour.